-Lyric-Driven Americana with flatpick grit
+Lyric-Driven folk with flatpick grit

 Mac Hoffmann is a Minneapolis-based songwriter working at the intersection of the personal, the political, and the absurd.
 Rooted in Americana and shaded with folk, blues, and bluegrass, his songs pair lyrical precision with a restrained musical backdrop—letting the words lead and the music listen.